Coherent control through phonon anharmonicity: X-ray diffraction

 \section{X-ray diffraction}

 In this section, we show the X-ray diffraction data of SnTe and SnSe powders taken from the same batches as the crystals used for the optical experiments.
-The crystals were ground to powder using an agate mortar and pestle before the measurements.
+The crystals were ground into powder using an agate mortar and pestle before the measurements.
 All observable peaks were associated with peaks expected for the known phases of SnTe and SnSe using Rietveld refinement.
 Figure \ref{XRD figure} shows the measured diffraction patterns taken using a Cu k $\alpha$~source.
-All peaks in the pattern agree with the expected peak positions of the known phases and weak peaks are not marked for clarity.
+All peaks in the pattern agree with the expected peak positions of the known phases, and weak peaks are not marked for clarity.
 A polynomial background was subtracted from the SnSe data.
+The inset to panel (a) shows a measurement on the SnTe crystal used in the measurements presented in the main text.
+The presence of (200) and (400) peaks only, indicates that the surface is the (100)surface.